1. Sagging Electrons

 The principle is to find out what weight of BeF2 is produced from a weighed amount of Be.

-Electrons of course only contribute about 548 micrograms per Gram Dalton, but balances are now commercially available that can measure 2.5 grams to an accuracy of 1 microgram, such as the Sartorius Cubis Ultramicro Balance MSA
+Electrons only contribute about 548 micrograms per Gram Dalton, but balances are now commercially available that can measure 2.5 grams to an accuracy of 1 microgram, such as the Sartorius Cubis Ultramicro Balance MSA

-One would of course work with arbitrary but accurately weighed amounts of thr reactants and scale the results accordingly.
+One would of course work with arbitrary but accurately weighed amounts of the reactants and scale the results accordingly.
 So if the values are scaled to consider the production of 1 gram of BeF2, the electrons would make a difference of 12.9 micrograms.
 Limiting the effects of impurities and interactions with the atmosphere to values well below this would be a challenge, particularly as metallic Be in air becomes covered in a thin oxide layer.